Myvoiceai/MyVoiceCoreAndServiceLayerSetup/README.md

 > `exit`

-# now install the MyVoice.ai BioCore and API Service layer (NB: this also requires the latest version of node & npm to be installed locally, and the script should be run as sudo)
+# now install the MyVoice.ai BioCore and API Service layer  and ensure that Intel MKL is installed (NB: this also requires the latest version of node & npm to be installed locally, and the script should be run as sudo)

 > clone this repo, cd to containing folder once done

 > `sudo ./mvSetup.sh {your-access-token}`

+> make sure that Intel MKL=libs are instaled:

+> `sudo ./install_mkl.sh`

 > You can confirm the middleware endpoints are available using: